pwalczysko/omero-guide-upload/docs/metadata-ui.rst

 #.
 Download the :download:`four-images.csv <../scripts/four-images.csv>` (for Images in Projects/Datasets) or :download:`simple-screen.csv <../scripts/simple-screen.csv>` (for Wells in Screens/Plates) as templates to create your own CSV.

 #.
-Open the downloaded CSV file in Microsoft EXcel, but do not use ``Import`` command in Excel, instead, either double-click on the file or use the ``Open`` command in Excel.
+Open the downloaded CSV file in Microsoft Excel, but do not use ``Import`` command in Excel, instead, either double-click on the file or use the ``Open`` command in Excel.
 Populate the values in the CSV using Microsoft Excel with your own numbers or text, possibly expanding the number of rows or columns as appropriate.

 #.
 Replace the ``# header ...`` column types inside the templates with your own column types according to the content of your CSV: Follow the Note below for guidelines.
 Save the file as CSV in Microsoft Excel.